 About the Division

 The Solid Waste Division operates and administers the Middlesex County Landfill in East Brunswick Township.
-Each person in Middlesex County generates approximately 11 lbs. of waste each day, which amounts to 4000 lbs. of waste per person every year.
-That’s approximately 500,000 tons of waste per year from over 800,000 residents of Middlesex County.
+Each person in Middlesex County generates approximately 4.5 lbs. of waste each day.
+The Landfill accepts more than 500,000 tons of waste per year from over 800,000 residents of Middlesex County.
 The Landfill is state-of-the-art and operates with the highest standards of environmental and community consciousness.

 The Middlesex County Landfill opened on February 5, 1992, after six months of construction.
 Originally, the Landfill consisted of three cells, each fitted with its own double-liner system, leachate collection and secondary detection system.
 By 2010 additional cells were constructed, bringing the total number to nine.